orlesianroyalty/TotorosMoonlightFlight/README.md

 # TotorosMoonlightFlight
-This repository only contains the scripts for the game.
+This repository contains the scripts for the game.
 The game is in the very early stages of development.
+It is a sidescrolling game being developed for mobile phones in Unity.